 Children memorized phrases from the Letters and shouted them on playgrounds like slogans: Blisters prove you're alive!
 The storm doesn't know your name!
 They recited them as if they were charms.
-Teachers didn't stop them.
-The Board didn't either.
-Everyone understood the Outlands had become more than a place.
-They were legend in progress.
+Everyone understood the Outlands had become a place of lore, like people used to talk about the "wild west."

 When a new Letter arrived, whole families gathered to read it aloud.
 The voice on the page was different from ours, harsher, faster, pulsing with cold air.
-One man described carrying a pack across three mountain passes with wolves tracking him for two days.
-Another wrote about breaking through ice to drink water, knowing the shards could slice his hands.
-Still here, he ended.
-People cheered at those two words.
+One man described carrying a pack across three mountain passes with mountain lions tracking him for two days.
+Another wrote about breaking through ice to drink water, knowing the shards could slice his hands..